 is then published in the Monitor Sadowy i Gospodarczy.

 Besides this, all the known creditors must be announced in written regarding the beginning of the liquidation process.
 In the notification are also presented the conditions of claiming the credits and the maximum day when these requests can be deposited.

 The requests from the creditors have priority in front of the claims from the company members.
 Only after their claims are satisfied, the remaining assets are distributed among the shareholders.

-The liquidator is then elaborating a report regarding the actions taken during the process, the remaining assets, the way the claims were covered and other aspects of the liquidation process.
+Afterwards, the liquidator must elaborate a report regarding the actions taken during the process, the remaining assets, the way the claims were covered and other aspects of the liquidation process.
 If the report is approved, the liquidator must apply for the deletion of the company from the National Registration Court and the company is forbidden to perform any economic activities in the future.

-The process of company liquidation may vary from one company to another from a few years to several years but even if the process is completed the accounting books must be kept for at least five years after and the payroll documentation and employees documents must be kept for at least fifteen years.
-The process may be re-opened for several justified reasons.
+The process of company liquidation may vary from one company to another from a few months to several years but even if the process is completed the accounting books must be kept for at least five years after and the payroll documentation and employees documents must be kept for at least fifteen years.
+The company may be re-opened for several justified reasons.